nus-cs2113-AY2324S1/ip/docs/README.md

 Deletes a task from the agenda.
 Format: `delete INDEX`
-- The index needs to be a number contained within the agenda
+- `INDEX` needs to be a number contained within the agenda
 - You can only delete one task at a time
 - **Indexing starts from 1** (not 0)

 Examples:
 - `delete 1`

+Outcome:
 ```
 Got it!
 I've deleted task 1
 ```